 Castillo, E.A.
 (2015) Are we there yet?
 A conversation on performance measures in the third sector.
 Nonprofit Quarterly, 12/08/15. http://nonprofitquarterly.org/2015/12/08/are-we-there-yet-a-conversation-on-performance-measures-in-the-third-sector/

-My use-inspired research focuses on developing a theoretical framework & practical road map to help social sector organizations become financially sustainable.
+My use-inspired research focuses on developing a theoretical framework & practical road map to help social enterprises become financially sustainable.
 Projects include:

 1. Developing a theory of capacity building that incorporates economic principles and complexity theory to explain causal mechanisms of how and why capacity building works.

 2. Discerning the intersection of collaboration and mutualism using principles of biomimicry (nature as a model) to inform the formation and sustenance of collaborations.

 3. Developing theory to explain the rationale for integrated reporting.
-4. Establishing a grantmaking framework that builds adaptive capacity in organizations based on process structures.
-An outcome of this research will be actionable philanthropic strategies that foster emergence, fitness, and sustainability in nonprofit organizations.
+4. Establishing philanthropic frameworks that build adaptive capacity in organizations based on process structures.
+An outcome of this research will be actionable grantmaking strategies that foster emergence, fitness, and sustainability in nonprofit organizations.